 Two events represent the loss of the FA coolability: the flow blockage and the deformation of the pin bundle.
 The flow blockage can happen both internally of the spacer grid and externally, if the blockage is in the spike of the FA.
 Concerning the loss of coolability induced in a deformed fuel bundle, it can be experimentally studied in a deformed grid spaced rod bundle representing a part of the planned ALFRED FA.
 To perform the experiment a test section will be designed and manufactured for the HELENA2 loop facility.
 Using a rotatable deformed central rod, several positions can be experimentally studied, including a deformation with a pin-to pin contact.

 Studies on core integrity and main phenomena related to the fuel dispersion after postulated accidental scenarios are carried out also in the MELTIN’POT research infrastructure.
 One of the foreseen systems aims at studying the chemical interaction between the fuel and the lead coolant.
 A second system is conceived to investigating the fuel dispersion and relocation in the coolant after a severe accident.
 Another system is dedicated to the study on the dispersion of fission products.
-A dedicated system is conceived to inject radioisotopes inside the main vessel, and the main goal the investigation on retention/dispersion in lead of polonium isotopes.
+A dedicated system is conceived to inject radioisotopes inside the main vessel, and the main goal is the investigation on retention/dispersion in lead of polonium isotopes.

 Finally, the investigation of physical phenomena at relevant scale for the ALFRED reactor is possible thanks to the ATHENA facility, allowing the simulation of the impact of sloshing on the inner structures.